HolyBlackCat/cpp-tutorials/language/02_basics/05_input.md

 ## Asking nicely for input

-Programmers often do this one little trick:
+You'll often see code like this:
 ```cpp
 std::cout << "Please input x: ";
 int x;
 std::cin >> x;
 ```
-So the program tells you what it wants you to input, instead of just waiting on an empty screen.
+Here the program tells you what it wants you to input, instead of just waiting on an empty screen.

 Also notice how we don't have to add `\n` here.
-This will make the input appear on the same line as the prompt (meaning "the request for input") that you printed.
+This will make the input appear on the same line after the printed text.
+Whether or not to add `\n` is of course up to you.

 ## Pausing for input